76

 Abstract

-We introduce kernel density machines (KDM), a novel density ratio estimator in a reproducing kernel Hilbert space setting.
-KDM applies to general probability measures on countably generated measurable spaces without restrictive assumptions on continuity, or the existence of a Lebesgue density.
+We introduce kernel density machines (KDM), a nonparametric estimator of a Radon--Nikodym derivative, based on reproducing kernel Hilbert spaces.
+KDM applies to general probability measures on countably generated measurable spaces under minimal assumptions.
 For computational efficiency, we incorporate a low-rank approximation with precisely controlled error that grants scalability to large-sample settings.
 We provide rigorous theoretical guarantees, including asymptotic consistency, a functional central limit theorem, and finite-sample error bounds, establishing a strong foundation for practical use.
 Empirical results based on simulated and real data demonstrate the efficacy and precision of KDM.

 View on arXiv